annahanslc/harry-potter-careers/README.md

 # 🧙 Hogwarts Career Center Advisor Chat

-As students at Hogwarts approach the end of their seven‑year journey at the ancient castle that they call home, it’s time to look beyond its halls and into the vast world of magical careers.
+As your seventh and final year at Hogwarts draws to a close, it’s time to step beyond these ancient halls and explore the extraordinary careers awaiting you in the wizarding world.
 Will you answer the call of the the prestigious, perilous Aurors?
 Or does your heart race to hear the roar of the crowd as you soar over a Quidditch stadium?
 Or perhaps dedicate the rest of your life to researching the mysteries of the beautiful, but elusive unicorns 🦄.

 The Hogwarts Career Center is here to help you explore every enchanted opportunity.
 Simply share a few details: your favorite classes, extracurricular activities, and you’ll be connected live with one of our in‑house advisors.
 Through a brief chat, they’ll help you uncover the vocation that best ignites your talents... and even offer a bonus glimpse at what your future might hold 🔮.